prerna-khanna/Air-Cognizer/README.md

 ML Kit solved this problem for providing custom updates and deploying these models.

 2. Initially when the application was launched people started to click images indoors to check AQI, while our model works only with a skyline.
-We incorporated a **Skyline estimation model** using TensofFlow Hub by retraining the Mobile Net architecture on our our custom skyline and non skyline classes.
+We incorporated a **Skyline estimation model** using TensorFlow Hub by retraining the Mobile Net architecture on our our custom skyline and non skyline classes.

 ## Accomplishments that we're proud of
 1. We have achieved a good accuracy with **RMSE error less than 10%**.